Last Updated on March 20, 2023 by Dave Schoenbeck

 With 74% of the workforce believing that remote or hybrid is the new way of the world, hiring a virtual assistant or bookkeeper shouldn’t be strange if your peers, vendors, and clients are remote.

 Talent is readily abundant in the virtual space.
 Employees looking for a career change are often motivated by the option to work remotely.
-Mentioning remote or hybrid work in a job listing is also vital in attracting top talent.
+Mentioning remote or hybrid work in a job listing is vital in attracting top talent.

 Employees that work from home are often more productive by about 13 percent — almost a full day of work.